 Thanks to Karen at Are We There Yet Kids.
 You can find more info on visiting Sithonia with kids here.

 Sani Resort with kids – As the Bird Flies

 What’s great about Sani Resort with kids?

 Sani Resort is exactly that, a resort, but it’s one so well designed and set up for families that I think it deserves to be in this list.
 Located on a bay in the seaside town of Halkidiki near Thessaloniki on Greece’s mainland this huge resort is essentially a collection of smaller resorts and hotels all with different amenities.
-While a few are adults-only the larger ones are for families including the luxurious Sani Club and the activities-focused Sani Beach.
+While a few are adults-only the larger ones are for families including the luxurious Sani Club and the activities-focused Sani Beach (which also offers villas).
 Guests with kids can use all the family-friendly facilities in other resorts in addition to the ones they’re staying in and that includes the vast majority of the resorts restaurants which cater to all tastes from Asian to Greek to Italian to French cuisines.